predict-legacy/PredictIO-Android/README.md

 public void activationFailed(int errorCode)
 ```
 This method is called when there is any failure in activation of PredictIO
-- Once this is done Override the onCreate() Method of Application class and pass the implementation of mobi.parktag.sdk.PredictIOInterface interface to PredictIO Sdk using following method:
+- Once this is done Override the onCreate() Method of Application class and pass the implementation of io.predict.PredictIOInterface interface to PredictIO Sdk using following method:
 ```java
  public class YOUR_APPLICATION_CLASS extends Application {